 Jusaima Moaid-azm Peregrina (she/her) is a Doctoral Researcher at the University of Granada and a research collaborator at the IPAZ.
 She has a BA in Law and Political Sciences.
 Her main research lines address international mediation and political change processes, civil society inclusion, and women’s political participation, focusing on Syria.
 She is currently based in the Department of Political Sciences where she teaches Comparative Politics and Political Dynamics in the Middle East.
 She co-leads various ongoing research projects, such as on women’s inclusion in Syria, Libya, and Yemen (funded by Foundation SEIPAZ).

 Iiris Niemelä is the secretary of EuPRA.
 She holds an MA in Peace, Mediation, and Conflict Research from Tampere University, Finland.
 Currently she is working in financial crime investigation.
 She also has experience working at the Ministry for Foreign Affairs of Finland.
 As a member of A Common Word Among The Youth (ACWAY), she is particularly interested in studying the youth inclusivity in decision making.

 Bram J. De Smet

 Bram J. De Smet has a background in robotics.
-He has an MA degree from the University of Kent in International Conflict and Security and is currently a doctoral researcher at the Tampere Peace Research Institute at Tampere University (TAU), Finland.
-His research explores how sovereign actors, influenced by nationalism and militarization, enact body politics, biopower as necropolitics, and gendered violence on subjected and oppressed bodies, as well as interpersonal and intergenerational transmission of this violence.
+He has an MA from the University of Kent in International Conflict and Security and is currently a doctoral researcher at the Tampere Peace Research Institute at Tampere University (TAU), Finland.
+His research explores how sovereign actors, influenced by nationalism and militarization, enact body politics, biopower as necropolitics, and gendered violence on subjected and oppressed bodies.
+He also maintains the website.